nradulovic/hw_parvus/README.rst

 **NOTE:**

 * This buffer is needed in case parallel output amplifiers are used.
+* If an input OPAMP is used it should be of JFET type since JFET differential inputs are more immune to EMI.

 The buffer consists of a PNP transistor, a 100ohm resistor and a CCS of 20mA.
 The resistor is connected between transistor BE pins.
 This way it is bootstrapped by the transistor Vbe voltage which gives about 6mA constant current flowing into OPAMP output.
 This technique is used to improve OPAMP output stage linearity.

 Power amplifier
 ===============